Energy comes in many different forms, however, the ones we will be referring to in relation to our homes and lifestyle are electricity and gas.

 If your solar PV system receives the highest feed-in tariff (around 66 cents per kWh), you are best off sending as much of the electricity you generate as you possibly can, straight into the grid so that you can be paid 66 c/kWh for it.
 Try to use your appliances before 10am or after 4pm, when you will only pay the average retail rate of 28 c/kWh you use, rather than using your own solar electricity which is worth a lot more if you export it to the grid.

 If your solar electricity system is quite new, or has not yet been installed, you won’t be eligible for the high feed-in tariff.
-If your feed-in tariff is 25 c/kWh or the currently available 8 c/kWh, it will be in your best interests to do the opposite of what we describe above.
+If your feed-in tariff is currently about 10 c/kWh, it will be in your best interests to do the opposite of what we describe above.
 You need to aim to use as much of the electricity your system generates as you possibly can, between the hours of 10am and 4pm when it is being generated.
 This is because it is free electricity for you and saves you having to purchase it at any other time of day at the average retail rate of 28 c/kWh.

 1. Know how much power you use and when you use it